 Agriculture is an important component of the local economy; there is a rich history of ecologically diverse and healthy living since the first peoples arrived over 10,000 years ago, to modern day farmers who have homesteaded, raised families, and worked in the valley since the mid 1800’s.
 Agriculture in the region has traditionally been livestock operations of beef and sheep, predominately beef, with alfalfa and hay crops providing a value added component to the beef operation.
 Beef production continues to be the primary agricultural activity in the region.
 The diverse climate of the region supports major crops like alfalfa, hay, and most vegetables.
 Local crop production is consumed partially by the weekly Farmers Market during the months of May to October.
 A local group of non-profit working volunteers (Food Action North Thompson) help improve food security in the North Thompson Valley by strengthening our local food system through communication, education, and by championing local food security initiatives.

-The housing sector within our region is growing with the addition of an affordable housing complex consisting of 26 units under the current management of Yellowhead Community Services, a 20 unit independent living facility (the third of its kind) managed by the Evergreen Acres Society and an assisted living facility that is currently in the rezoning application stages with a private developer.
+The housing sector within our region expanded with the addition of an affordable housing complex consisting of 26 units under the management of Yellowhead Community Services, a 20 unit independent living facility (the third of its kind) managed by the Evergreen Acres Society and an assisted living unit under construction currently.

-The mining sector is another important component that provides for our local economy.
-The District of Clearwater is within close proximity to two operational mines, the Ruddock Creek mine operated by Imperial Metals and the Harper Creek mine operated by Yellowhead Mining Inc. The BC Environmental Assessment Office for Environmental Assessment certification for the Harper Creek mine has been accepted and construction and production has begun.
-Both projects serve to provide the community with hundreds of job opportunities over the following ten to twenty-five years.
+The mining sector is another important component that has the potential to provide for our local economy.
+The District of Clearwater is within close proximity to two operational mines, the Ruddock Creek mine owned and operated by Imperial Metals and the Harper Creek mine owned by Taseko Mines Ltd. Both sites have the potential to provide the area with hundreds of job opportunities in the event the Environmental Assessment process is successful.

 Wells Gray Provincial Park is a popular destination for tourists from May to October.
 The milder climates during the spring and summer along with our pristine wilderness make it ideal for outdoor recreation enthusiasts.
 Opportunities abound for world-class hiking, canoeing, and white water rafting.
 The winter months provides for plentiful winter tourism opportunities such as Cross Country Skiing with 84 kms of groomed trail.